matan129/autofactory-intellij-plugin/README.md

 ### Bugs
 If you encounter a bug while using the plugin, please [open an issue](https://github.com/matan129/autofactory-intellij-plugin/issues/new) and supply the relevant information there:
- * What caused the bug (for example - click on a specific button)
+ * What caused the bug (for example - clicking on a specific button)
- * The stacktrace IntelliJ shows.
+ * The stacktrace IntelliJ shows

 ## CI Status
 Branch | Build | Coverage